 No one knew better the effects of high altitude than indigenous peoples.
 Coca is the best natural medicine to combat altitude sickness.
 It is still considered sacred because of its curative powers and is still used in the same way now as it was in the time of the Incas.
 It contains iron, vitamins A, B1, B2 and calcium, among other nutrients.
 Coca makes it easier for your bloodstream to absorb oxygen, suppresses hunger, combats fatigue, headaches and can ease stomach problems.
 Try drinking coca tea, which is found in the lobbies of most hotels in Cusco.

-The maximum group size is 8 persons.
-Our groups are usually between 2-6 persons.
+The maximum group size is 8 people.
+Our groups are usually between 2-6 people.
 Orange Nation specializes in SMALL and PRIVATE groups and provides personalized service.